smart-edge-open/specs/doc/openness_howto.md

     ifconfig enp1s0f0 192.168.200.10 up
     ```

-3. In order for the NTS Dataplane to have learnt both upstream and downstream traffic flow we need to send traffic (Ping/iperf) from Upstream IP to the downstream server.
+3. In order for the NTS Data plane to have learnt both upstream and downstream traffic flow we need to send traffic (Ping/iperf) from Upstream IP to the downstream server.

    ```shell
     ping 192.168.200.2